linyongver/PersonalWebsite/_pages/about.md

 # About Me

-I am a final year CSE PhD sudent in [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), supervised by Professor [Tong Zhang](http://tongzhang-ml.org/).
+I am a final year CSE PhD student in [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), supervised by Professor [Tong Zhang](http://tongzhang-ml.org/).
 My research is generously supported by [Apple AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023) and [Hong Kong PhD fellowship](https://cerg1.ugc.edu.hk/hkpfs/index.html).

 I have primarily focused on the robustness of deep neural networks, including the out-of-distribution problem.
 I emphasize both theoretical grounding and empirical performance, employing techniques like sparsity, uncertainty estimation, invariance, and causality analysis.

 Recently, I have been particularly inspired by foundational models like CLIP and GPT, leading me to explore topics such as robust and efficient fine-tuning/pre-training.

-If you are interested in discussing / cooperating with me, you can contact me by Email.
+If you are interested in talking about or working with me, please feel free to contact me by Email.

 # News
 * 2023.06, two papers were accepted by ICML 2023.
-* 2023.03, I am exited to be an awardee of [2023 Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023).
+* 2023.03, I am excited to be an awardee of [2023 Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023).
-* 2023.01, three papers were accepted by ICLR 2023, inlcuding two **SPOTLIGHT** papers.
+* 2023.01, three papers were accepted by ICLR 2023, including two **SPOTLIGHT** papers.
-* 2022.10, I lunched a blog on Invariant Risk Minimization [here](https://zhuanlan.zhihu.com/p/567666715) (in Chinese).
+* 2022.10, I launched a blog on Invariant Risk Minimization [here](https://zhuanlan.zhihu.com/p/567666715) (in Chinese).
 * 2022.09, one paper was accepted by NeurIPS 2022 as a **SPOTLIGHT** presentation
 * 2022.05, three papers were accepted by ICML 2022
 * 2022.03, one paper was accepted by CVPR 2022 as a **ORAL** presentation